wp-plugins/jm-twitter-cards/readme.txt

 = 2.2.6 =
 * 22 mar 2013
-* just quit support for Open Graph because people use their own plugin for that so the markup is no longer added twice.
+* just quit support for Open Graph because people use their own plugins for that so the markup is no longer added twice.

 = 2.2.5 =
 * 20 mar 2013